flyingmachine/brave-clojure-web/content/organization.md

 mystery as we solve the heist of a lifetime.
 This will give you an increased heartrate and a slight pain in your bum as you sit on the edge of your seat.
 Finally, I'll show you how you'll organize projects in real life using the filesystem.
-Put a pillow on your seat's edge and read on!
+Put a pillow on your chair and read on!

 ## Your Project as a Library